-Bacterial Soft Rot: The bacterium Pectobacterium carotovorum infects potatoes, tomatoes, peppers, parsnips, carrots and many other vegetables.
+Bacterial Soft Rot: The bacterium Pectobacterium carotovorum infects potatoes, tomatoes, peppers, parsnips, carrots, and many other vegetables.
 The bacteria rarely infect potato leaves, but they severely infect the tubers, rendering them inedible.
 The tubers may be infected either in the ground or in storage.
 Bacteria can rot tubers completely in three to 10 days.
-Pectobacterium is almost always present in soil, but the bacterium only infects potatoes that have been wounded.
+Pectobacterium is almost always present in the soil, but the bacterium only infects potatoes that have been wounded.

 Prevention & Treatment: Plant potatoes in well-drained soil and ridge or hill the plants to encourage excess water to flow away from them.
-Wait until the leaves turn yellow and die before digging the potatoes carefully to avoid bruising them.
+Wait until the leaves turn yellow and die before carefully digging the potatoes to avoid bruising them.
 Do not store blemished tubers.

 Sweet Potato Diseases

 Information on how to grow sweet potatoes (Ipomoea batatas) can be found in HGIC 1322, Sweet Potatoes.
 Disease problems can be reduced by following a few important practices.
 Do not plant on the same land for at least two years, and do not use transplants that show spots of black rot on the lower stems.
-Potatoes should be certified disease free.
+Potatoes should be certified disease-free.
 Avoid bruising sweet potatoes during digging and storage.

 Scurf: Damage from this disease, caused by the fungus Monilochaetes infuscans, is primarily cosmetic.
 Dark brown to black spots develop on the roots.
 The spots enlarge and may coalesce.
 Scurf lesions continue to enlarge when sweet potatoes are placed in storage.